srele96/sk-experiments/cpp/runner/README.md

 You don't have to remember them any more, only aliases.
 Or list commands if you forgot.

+## Problems

+I terminate work on the runner.
+I have to use a library, but don't know how.
+CMake appears to solve it, but I don't know how to use it.

 ## Specs

 - add configuration